Meet Dave: Plot

-Number 2 takes Dave to the harbor, where he tries to throw the metal orb into the ocean, but is stopped by the Captain and Number 3, both of whom managed to gain reentry back onto the ship.
-They convince the rest of the crew that the real Captain is in charge again.
-Reinstated, he orders Number 2 to be stuck in the ship's "butt" forever.
-The metal orb meanwhile slips out of Dave's hand and rolls into the ocean.
-The Captain attempts to retrieve the orb but is told that they only have enough power to either retrieve it or return home.
-The Captain decides to save the Earth and the rest of the crew agrees.
-The ball, thrown in the ocean by Number 2, is retrieved.
-Dave powers down while Dooley and his partner catch up and point their guns at him.
+Number 2 takes Dave to the harbor, where he tries to throw the metal orb into the ocean, but is stopped by the Captain and Number 3, who managed to gain reentry back onto the ship.
+Number 4 convinces the rest of the crew that the real Captain is in charge again.
+Reinstated, he orders Number 2 to be stuck in the ship's "butt".
+The orb meanwhile slips out of Dave's hand and rolls into the ocean.
+The ship only has enough power to either retrieve it or return home.
+The Captain decides to save Earth and the rest of the crew agrees.
+The ball is retrieved and Dave powers down while Dooley and Knox catch up and point their guns at him.
 With no power, Dave's shields are disabled, leaving the crew defenseless.
-Josh tries to tell the police officers that Dave is harmless but is ignored.
-He then grabs Dooley's taser which he uses on Dave, recharging him.
-The Captain and Number 3 reveal themselves to the police officers who stand down.
-The Captain says goodbye to Josh and Gina saying he now understands love.
-Number 17 is then returned to Dave by Dooley.
+Josh and Gina try to tell the officers that Dave is harmless but Knox ignores them.
+Josh then grabs Knox's taser and recharges Dave.
+The Captain and Number 3 reveal themselves to the officers who stand down.
+The Captain says goodbye to Josh and Gina and Number 17 is returned to Dave by Dooley.
 About to fly away, a team from the FBI arrives and throws a net over Dave.
-While the FBI agents wrestle the body down, "Dave's" crew evacuates to one of the ship's "lifeboat" shoes, activate the engines, detaches the shoe and heads home to Nil, leaving behind both the ship and Number 2.
-While in the lifeboat, the Captain asks for Number 3's hand in marriage.
-She accepts and they kiss.
+While the FBI agents close in, "Dave's" crew evacuates to one of the ship's "lifeboat" shoes.
+It detaches and heads home to Nil, leaving behind the ship (and Number 2 indirectly).
+In the lifeboat, the Captain asks for Number 3's hand in marriage, she accepts and they kiss.